Our top pick for

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Tootsie Roll Industries.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Tootsie Roll Industries.

 Find out more about how you can short Tootsie Roll Industries stock.